 Sculpted out of sandstone, Les Îsles de la Madeleine in the Gulf of St. Lawrence are home to unique fishing communities with beautifully maintained waterfront houses and boats, flowing grassy meadows and sandstone shorelines sculpted by the elements.
 In addition to the traditional fishing and sealing culture found in the islands, you will encounter a wide diversity of bird and sea life.
 Europeans first discovered the islands in the mid 15th century, though it’s thought indigenous Miíkmaqs had been visiting for centuries to hunt walrus.
 Quebecois and Acadian culture features strongly in the local cuisine, craft and language.

-Located on the edge of the Grand Banks, hundreds of miles from the coast, Sable Island has a storied history as a graveyard of ships, with more than 350 ships falling victim to the treacherous currents and sandbars.
-Sporadically inhabited by sealers, shipwreck survivors, and salvagers, the island is now home to fewer than six year-round inhabitants, a herd of wild horses and one of the largest gray seal colonies in the world.
+Located on the edge of the Grand Banks, Sable Island has a storied past and is known as a graveyard of ships, with more than 350 ships falling victim to the treacherous currents and sandbars.
+Sporadically inhabited by sealers, shipwreck survivors and salvagers, the island is now home to fewer than six year round inhabitants, a herd of wild horses and one of the largest gray seal colonies in the world.
 It is an important stopover for numerous migratory bird species as they make their way to and from the High Arctic regions.
 Sable Island forms one of Canada’s newest National Parks and you will explore the long sand beaches.
 It is an incredibly remote location, hard to get to other than by ship.
 Leave the golf clubs in the bag and take your cameras ashore to capture the raw beauty of this remote location.
 After enjoying shore excursions around Sable Island, celebrate your voyage and attend a special dinner attended by the ship’s captain.

-Today you will sail back to Cape Breton, heading again for the historic port of Louisbourg.
+Sail back to Cape Breton heading again for the historic port of Louisbourg.
 Your fabulous trip comes to an end today as you reflect on the truly memorable courses that have challenged all golfers.
-Disembark in the morning and, while some of you will head to the airport, many will add a few extra days in Cape Breton to enjoy one of the gems of Canada’s East Coast.
+Disembark in the morning and, while some of you will head to the airport, many will add a few extra days in Nova Scotia to enjoy the hospitality, culture and renowned seafood.

 Specific sites visited will depend on weather conditions experienced and the itinerary will be updated throughout the voyage in order to take advantage of favorable conditions.
 ExpeditionTrips is not responsible for itinerary changes.